 The Cooper Research Institute (CRI) provides focused administrative and financial support for research to the Cooper Health System.
 CRI provides researchers with regulatory-mandated education, biostatistical support, and guidance through the Institutional Review Board.
 The institute helps researchers secure grants from government agencies, foundations, and industry, allowing them to continue Cooper’s long history of medical research.

 Cooper faculty members conduct over 400 NIH foundation- and industry-sponsored clinical trials each year.
-Through basic and clinical research, researchers provide thousands of South Jersey patients access to cutting-edge treatment in the fields of cancer, cardiovascular disease, critical care medicine, diabetes, orthopaedics, stroke, and surgery.
+Through basic and clinical research, researchers provide thousands of New Jersey patients access to cutting-edge treatment in the fields of cancer, cardiovascular disease, critical care medicine, diabetes, orthopedics, stroke, and surgery.

 The Cooper University Hospital Simulation Laboratory (SimLab) is dedicated to advancing health care provider education at all clinical levels.
 Our goal is to achieve realistic, accurate, real-time medical simulation using state-of-the-art technology.
 Computer-generated scenarios, simulating acute medical conditions in lifelike mannequins/trainers, allow participants to develop skill sets in a safe, controlled environment removed from the clinical setting.

 Facilitators trained in the use of computer-driven simulation adjuncts provide one-to-one and small-group instruction using lifelike mannequins.
 Attention is focused on maintaining a nonthreatening learning environment, providing adequate mechanisms for positive feedback and developing a supportive student-facilitator relationship.